averagehuman/argskwargs.io/src/articles/2016/euclidean-division-python.rst

 Since v3.5, there is an implementation in C that uses `Lehmer's Algorithm`_ when the input numbers are large, but falls back to the standard method for smaller inputs.
-The basic loop in the simple case is similar to the same python code:
+The basic loop in the simple case is as above:

 .. code-block:: c